EU customs stopped fake and potentially dangerous goods worth nearly €760 million in 2019

 Protection of intellectual property rights

 It is important that intellectual property rights holders have an assurance that their inventions and trademarks are protected.
-Intellectual property rights are a crucial driver for economic growth as it helps companies increase the value of their intangible assets.
+Intellectual property rights are a crucial driver for economic growth as they help companies increase the value of their intangible assets.
 The competitiveness of European businesses depends on these rights being adequately protected.

 Each year, the European Commission publishes a report on customs actions to enforce intellectual property rights based on data from the Member States' customs authorities.
 The European Commission's latest report for 2019 shows that importation of counterfeit products into the EU is a major problem, but at the same time, the report shows that the EU customs authorities have played an important role in enforcing intellectual property rights.